KubaJerz/ml/DataBuilder/pklMaker/Docs.md

-# Dataset Creation Templates for PyTorch Training
+# pklMaker Dataset  Templates

+## All these will save the final dataset as a pkl file.